 However, this does not imply that the angular distributions of the particles rotate in the same manner as the fragments themselves.
 Instead, these shifts should be understood as arising from minor changes in the coordinate system used for measurements.
 Because the detectors remain fixed, the angular distributions of particles associated with the fragments in the two coordinate systems - corresponding to the opposite directions of neutron polarization - are shifted relative to each other.

-Following Ref.
-[18], the rate of γ -ray counting without the rotation of the nuclear system is as follows:
+Following the work [18], the rate of γ -rays counting without rotation of the nuclear system is as follows: